← Back to Articles

 How often do I need to file?

 Social contributions are paid monthly.
-VAT returns (if applicable) are monthly or quarterly.
-Advance income tax payments are quarterly.
-The annual income tax return is filed once a year.
+Bulgarian VAT tax periods and returns are generally monthly.
+Advance income tax payments are generally quarterly, and the annual income tax return is filed once a year.

 Professional help